-Bring your working or broken computers, laptops, or monitors to Goodwill and we will ensure they are properly recycled for free.
+Bring your working or broken computers to Goodwill and we will ensure they are properly recycled for free.

 Since the IRS prohibits charitable organizations from assigning or determining the value of your contributions, please call us if you would like to donate your special treasures such as gold or silver jewelry, precious gems, original artwork, vintage clothing, and antiques.